The first in-situ observation of torsional Alfven waves during the interaction of large-scale magnetic clouds: Methods and Observations

-The \textit{in situ} observations of the highly complex structure has been illustrated in Figure \ref{fig:1} consisting of several different regions which have been remarked by numbering on the top with different color shades.
-The first (yellow shade) region shows clear sharp discontinuity in all plasma data which is interpreted as an onset of shock.
-The shock-front is followed by high plasma density, temperature and thermal pressure; large magnetic field fluctuations and enhanced magnetic field strength which is manifested as shock sheath region \cite{richardson2011galactic}.
-In the region 2 (cyan shade), the elevated magnetic field strength, decreased in plasma temperature and thermal pressure, very low plasma beta ($\beta$) and gradually decreasing solar wind speed is observed which is ascribed as a magnetic cloud like-structure \cite{burlaga1982magnetic,zurbuchen2006situ}.
-However, due to its interaction with 2nd CME, the clear signature of the magnetic field rotation is not evident.
+The \textit{in situ} observations of the highly complex structure is illustrated in Figure \ref{fig:1} consisting of several different regions, which have been marked by numbering on the top with different color shades.
+The first (reddish-yellow shade) region shows clear sharp discontinuity in all plasma and magnetic field data, which is interpreted as an onset of shock.
+In general, the presence of the shock should be confirmed with Rankine-Hugoniot relation.
+The CfA Interplanetary Shock Database available at \url{https://www.cfa.harvard.edu/shocks/wi_data/00530/wi_00530.html} validates the observations.
+The shock-front is followed by high plasma density, temperature and thermal pressure; large magnetic field fluctuations and enhanced magnetic field strength which is manifested as shock sheath region \citep{richardson2011galactic}.
+In the region 2 (cyan shade), the elevated magnetic field strength, a decrease in plasma temperature and thermal pressure, very low plasma beta ($\beta$) and gradual decrease in solar wind speed is observed which is ascribed to a magnetic cloud like-structure \citep{burlaga1982magnetic,zurbuchen2006situ}.
+However, due to the interaction with 2nd CME, the clear signature of the magnetic field rotation is not evident.

-Region 3 (purple shade) shows a sharp drop in the magnetic field strength; increase in plasma parameters such as plasma temperature, plasma beta ($\beta$), thermal pressure and turbulent nature of solar wind speed.
-This region is sandwich between two sharp discontinuities.
-The demonstrated variations in the magnetic field and plasma parameters indicates the presence of the magnetic re-connection-outflow exhaust \cite{gosling2005magnetic,gosling2005direct,xu2011observations} between two CME magnetic clouds \cite{wang2003multiple,lugaz2017interaction} The similar \textit{in-situ} data analysis is described and detail justification for this ad-hoc hypothesis is presented in Mari\v{c}i\'{c} et al. (2014)\cite{marivcic2014kinematics}.
-Region 4 and 5 (pink and green shade) show increase in solar wind speed, low proton density, gradually decreasing magnetic field strength.
-The plasma beta is decreasing in region 4 whereas gradually increasing in region 5.
-The magnetic field rotation is observed at the beginning of the region 5, but it is not evident during complete region of 4 and 5.
+Region 3 (purple shade) shows a sharp drop in the magnetic field strength, increase in plasma parameters such as plasma temperature, plasma beta ($\beta$), thermal pressure and turbulent nature of solar wind speed.
+This region is sandwiched between two sharp discontinuities.
+The demonstrated variations in the magnetic field and plasma parameters indicate the presence of the magnetic re-connection-outflow exhaust \citep{gosling2005magnetic,gosling2005direct,xu2011observations} between two CME magnetic clouds \citep{wang2003multiple,lugaz2017interaction}.
+The detailed justification for this ad-hoc hypothesis is presented in \citet{marivcic2014kinematics} based on similar investigation of \textit{in-situ} data.
+Region 4 and 5 (pink and green shade) show increase in solar wind speed, lower proton density, gradual decrease in magnetic field strength.
+The plasma beta is decreasing in regions 4 whereas gradually increasing in region 5.
+The magnetic field rotation is observed at the beginning of the region 5, but it is not evident during the complete regions of 4 and 5.
 These observations suggest the highly complex interplanetary region.